Lamer87/Space_Engineers_DLC_unlocker/README.md

 Space Engineers DLC unlocker

-## PLEASE do not use the unlocker on the "Automatons beta" version!
+## PLEASE do not use the unlocker on the "Automatons BETA" version!

 ### If I have some time, I will create an alternative unlocker for the beta.
 Until then, check the other unlockers for any updates: [Wref](https://github.com/wrefgtzweve/SpaceEngineersDLCUnlocker) ; [0x000015](https://github.com/0x000015/SpaceEngineers-DLC-Bypass)